KFBG (FM): Adult hit formats (1994–2015)

 KFMB-FM achieved this effect by restricting the signal based on the IP address of the mobile phone on which a listener streamed the station.
 However, fans within the city of San Diego were prevented from hearing the station as well.
 In addition, the station charged for access to its local morning radio show on podcast in September 2013.

-Hot adult contemporary (2014–2015)

 In January 2014, KFMB-FM evolved from the adult hits format by adding more current and recent hits, dropping most songs recorded before 2000 other than those by established modern rock artists such as Green Day, INXS, and U2.
 In April 2014, Mediabase added KFMB-FM to its hot AC panel, reflecting its shift from adult hits to a modern rock-leaning hot AC format.

-Morning shows on Jack FM

-Typically, Jack FM stations do not have disc jockeys.
-However, in September 2005, KFMB-FM conducted a nationwide search for morning show talent, with the winner receiving a $1-million, five-year contract.
-The station chose Hispanic comedian Monique Marvez and former Star 100.7 DJs Greg and Sara.
-The show was called Monique and the Man; Greg was the 'Man' and Sara was a co-host.
-The show started on January 23, 2006, and ended in 2009.
-KFMB-FM had no morning show until Dave, Shelly and Chainsaw took over on August 2, 2010.
-The show, previously on KGB-FM, helped boost the station's morning ratings.